buildlucid/lucid-cms/packages/core/README.md

 <hr/>

 > [!CAUTION]
 > Lucid CMS is still in Alpha and under heavy development and hasnt implemented licensing yet and so cannot be used in a production setting.
-There is currently no commitment to backwards compatibility and breaking changes will be released on a regular basis while APIs and interfaces are being finalised.
+There is currently no commitment to backwards compatibility and breaking changes will be released on a regular basis while APIs and interfaces are being finalized.

 <hr/>